rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 Threads: 1  Questions: 9  Slow queries: 0  Opens: 17  Open tables: 10  Queries per second avg: 0.020
 ```

-As you can see, the `root` user doesn't need to provide any password.
-We will correct that during the next task.
+As you can see, the `root` user does not need to provide a password.
+You will correct that during the next task.

 #### Task 2 : Secure your server